Pharaoh's dreams (artist unknown); an oil-lamp chanukiyah.

-This is the d'var haftarah I offered at my shul earlier today, on New Year's Eve Day which is also Shabbat Chanukah which is also my bat-mitzvah-versary.
-(Cross-posted to my From the Rabbi blog.)
+This is the d'varling I offered at my shul on Shabbat Chanukah (cross-posted to my From the Rabbi blog.)